iranzo/iranzo.github.io/content/presentations/2019-01-16-automation-travis-ghpages-containers/index.en.md

 ## Git Hub / Gitlab

-- Lot of source code is hosted at github or gitlab, but it's a code repository.
+- Lot of source code is hosted at Github, Gitlab or other services, but it's a code repository.
 - We want a website!!

 ---